the-turing-way/the-turing-way/Chapter_Version_Control.md

 ![github_diagram](figures/github_diagram.jpg)

-*Should explain the concept of branches and merging here while I've got the diagram, but leave the details (e.g merge conflicts, what makes a good commit message) for later.
+*Should explain the concept of branches and merging here while I've got the diagram, but leave the details (e.g merge conflicts, what makes a good commit message) for later.*

-*Should this section go before, after, or combined with why you should use it section?*

 ## Why would you use version control?